clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 .. note::

    The Deep Learning Reference Stack was developed to provide the best user experience when executed on a |CL| host.
 However, as the stack runs in a container environment, you should be able to complete the following sections of this guide on other Linux* distributions, provided they comply with the Docker*, Kubernetes* and Go* package versions listed above.
 Look for your distribution documentation on how to update packages and manage Docker services.

 TensorFlow single and multi-node benchmarks
 *******************************************

-This section describes running the `TensorFlow benchmarks`_ in single node.
+This section describes running the `TensorFlow Benchmarks`_ in single node.
 For multi-node testing, replicate these steps for each node.
 These steps provide a template to run other benchmarks, provided that they can invoke TensorFlow.

 .. note::

    Performance test results for the Deep Learning Reference Stack and for this guide were obtained using `runc` as the runtime.

 #.
 Download either the `Eigen`_ or the `Intel MKL-DNN`_ Docker image
    from `Docker Hub`_.